domhnallohanlon/thunkable_book_1/aolim.md

 ## Screen2 Blocks

-The blocks are a little more complex than the previous app as we need a bit more background knowledge to fully understand everything.
+The blocks are a little more complex than the previous app and we need a bit more background knowledge to fully understand everything.
 We'll learn a little bit about how computers display colours and how to represent data using  HTML.
-In order to get everything working we need to break all of these requirements into a set of smaller, simpler sub-tasks to do.
-The whole point of this app is to transmit messages instantly, so we'll start there, but there are several points to cover so we'll outline them here:
+In order to get everything working we need to break all of these requirements into smaller, simpler sub-tasks.
+The whole point of this app is to transmit messages instantly, so we'll start there, but there are several points to cover so here's a quick overview:

 1. Greet the user by name
 2. Send data with Firebase